UtsumiYoji/A0924DataFundamentals/240922MiniProject-Analyzing Global E-commerce Trends/report.md

 ### Integrate sheets

 Now I'm having 2 sheets.
 It is hard to analyze data so I integrate 2 sheets into 1 sheet.
-After integrating I have 718,972 colums.
+After integrating I have 718,972 rows.

 ## 2. Analyze the Data